-Sandra Di Moise is the Managing Director - Partnerships Segments, Retail and Travel and Entertainment and Affinity for Barclaycard.
+Sandra Di Moise is the former Managing Director - Partnerships Segments, Retail and Travel and Entertainment and Affinity for Barclaycard.
 We talked to her about life and leadership in a global business.

 What is the most important thing about leadership that you have learned?

 If there was a recipe for leadership, it would combine several elements of different styles – two cups of democracy and listening to others, a cup of authority, a dash of pacesetting and another of coaching.
 Potentially, your style will evolve along the journey and adapt to the situation.

 If I had to label myself, at this moment in my career, I would say I am between ‘affiliative’ and ‘coaching’ – it is more about creating bonds that bring people together with the organisation and developing them for the future.
 I try to bring passion, enthusiasm, positive energy, celebration and fun, whenever possible, to the work environment.
 Everything I do in my life, I do with passion - why should work be different?

 You learn many lessons during your career.
 Most recently, in my previous job as CEO of Barclaycard Southern Europe, I was given a challenge – to lead the sale of the business following Barclays’ decision to become transatlantic.
 It was probably one of the toughest jobs I have ever had, but also the most interesting and rewarding one as a leader.

 The team went on the journey with me, engaged, delivering results, completing the transition process – with lots of communication, transparency, mutual trust and collaboration.